SauronClaus/FCT/Characters/readMe.txt

 19. Theme Song- self-explanatory.
 If they have multiple, use "|" to seperate them.
 20. Medium- Originally a tag.
 Stuff like Cartoon, Video Games, TV Shows, etc. Seperate with ",".
 21. Brand- Kind of the umbrella for the new franchise.
 The Franchise may be "Prequel Trilogy Star Wars", with the brand being "Star Wars".
 Or "Avengers" and "Marvel".
 22. Signature Weapon- Thor's got Mjolnir, Edelgard's got Aymr, and Thanos has his Infinity Gauntlet.
 Any items in here should correspond with an Artifact in artifacts.
+Seperate them with a "|".

 Alright so other important notes:
 - If you can't find the info on somebody, no worries, just leave the line blank.
 I can spin around later and check it out if need be.
 It's very important that the line exists though- screws up the code if it doesn't.